The brownies finally reach the Seelie Court, where a surprise is in store...

 ‘Such courtesy,’ Bresil beamed at Glimfyndor.

-‘It’s good to see you, old friend,’ Glimfyndor greeted Bresil.
+‘It’s good to see you, old friend,’ Glimfyndor greeted the wizard.

 ‘And you too.
-I’m glad indeed to find the Golden Wood growing in splendour again.’
+I’m glad indeed to find the Golden Wood growing in splendour again,’ Bresil said.

 They came to the edge to the woodland and before them was a gently sloping hill with a pelt of velvety grass.
 Aira thought that she had never seen a view so pretty, yet majestic too with its lofty oaks.
 Everything seemed so full of life.
 Soft grass brushed Aira’s ankles and she wondered at the fairy ring toadstools nestled amongst it.
 Never had she seen so many so close together.

-A dance of moths went by, disappearing over the brink of the hill.
+A dance of moths with glowing wings went by, disappearing over the brink of the hill.
 Perhaps she was mistaken, and they were in truth fairies?
-Glimfyndor beckoned Boroden’s company to go that way too.
+Glimfyndor beckoned Boroden’s company to follow to floating pinpricks of light.

 Aira caught her breath as, going on, they saw another hill rise before them.
 On its crest was a circle of stones of such character and presence that Aira expected any moment for them to come alive.
 Each was of a different rock; pinnacled slate, proud granite, crumbling sandstone and glowing chalk.
 Each faerie race had supplied a rock from one of their strongholds to form the walls of these meeting circles of the Seelie Court.
 Boroden’s gaze went to the weathered limestone that had been the gift of the House Elves taken from the cliffs of Velmoran.